 Conclusion

-While the ABCs of Salvation—Admit, Believe, and Confess—serve as initial steps towards embracing the Gospel, they are not exhaustive in capturing its profound depth.
-The Gospel encompasses the Kingdom of God, grace, transformation, and a call to live out its principles in our lives.
+While the ABCs of Salvation—Admit, Believe, and Confess—serve as initial steps towards embracing the gospel, they are not exhaustive in capturing its profound depth.
+The gospel encompasses the Kingdom of God, grace, transformation, and a call to live out its principles in our lives.

 Today, you can accept God’s gift of salvation by professing your faith in Jesus’ accomplished work on the cross.
-As believers, we are called to go beyond the basics and explore the richness of the Gospel, allowing its transformative power to impact every facet of our existence.
+As believers, we are called to go beyond the basics and explore the richness of the gospel, allowing its transformative power to impact every facet of our existence.